 Value Based Pricing

 Value-based pricing solves the problem.
 When you attract ideal clients, they appreciate your expertise.
-Unlike price-sensitive clients, they’re seeking a specific type of experience.
-Everything you do reinforces the benefits and outcomes.
+Unlike price-sensitive clients, they value the client experience.
+The services you perform for them reinforces the benefits and outcomes.

 The rates you charge reflect value, not time.
-The total price, and what’s included, is agreed upon before you start to work.
-To avoid miscommunication, everything’s clearly stated in your client contract.Ever notice how the clients who pay the least expect the most?
+The total price, and what’s included, is detailed in your work agreement.
+This reduces miscommunication and dealing with out of scope requests.Ever notice how the clients who pay the least for your #accounting services tend to expect the most?
 Read full post about why your hourly rate is unfair. #getpaidwhatyoureworth Click To Tweet

 Once your client agrees to the price, the contract’s signed and your fee is paid.
 As a result, you solely focus on delivering the outcome with no distractions or guilt.
 Here’s the best part – you’re now on the same page as your client.
 You both want the job to be completed as quickly as possible.
 Your clients invest in solutions, not buy time.